 Check out our top tips for how to become a successful investor:

 - Do your research.
 Start by examining how the FTSE Straits Times Index has performed in the past, to help predict its future.
-Then compare the pluses and minuses of investing in the FTSE Straits Times Index vs. other investment opportunities.
+Then compare the pluses and minuses of the FTSE Straits Times Index vs. other investment opportunities.
 After that, build a personal investment plan, so you won’t have your judgment get clouded by emotions such as fear and greed when the market becomes volatile.

 - Set a budget.
 Consider how much you can afford to lose before you invest.
 To manage your risk and limit the size of your losses, you can then set a stop-loss order after you make your investment.
 For example, if you don’t want to lose more than 10% on your trade, you would set your stop-order price at a level 10% below your purchase price.